fivetran/dbt_fivetran_log/README.md

 </details>

 # 🔍 Does this package have dependencies?
 This dbt package is dependent on the following dbt packages.
+Please be aware that these dependencies are installed by default within this package.
 For more information on the below packages, refer to the [dbt hub](https://hub.getdbt.com/) site.
 > **If you have any of these dependent packages in your own `packages.yml` I highly recommend you remove them to ensure there are no package version conflicts.**
 ```yml
 packages: